sorayav/project-promo-i-module-1-team-3-afternoon-final/README.md

 #### Header

-A header with three different menus that will take you to each of the sections
+A header with three different menus that will take you to each section.

 #### Hero